Investigating the relation between gravitational wave tests of general relativity: Results

 \subsubsection{Larger GR deviations}

-We find that all of the GW150914-like simulated observations with the larger GR deviation are identified as not consistent with GR at the $90\%$ credible level in at least three tests (see Table~\ref{tab:summary}).
+We find that all of the GW150914-like simulated observations with the larger GR deviation are identified as not consistent with GR at the $90\%$ credible level by at least three tests (see Table~\ref{tab:summary}).
 For the TIGER and FTA simulated observations, with their very large GR deviations, all the tests pick up the deviations, except surprisingly for the MDR test for the TIGER simulated observation, though the $\alpha_2$ TIGER case recovers GR just inside the $90\%$ credible interval.
-The MDR analysis of the TIGER simulated observation recovers it as an unequal-mass (mass ratio of $0.66_{-0.08}^{+0.08}$, giving the median and surrounding $90\%$ credible interval) precessing system with a nearly edge-on inclination and a highly spinning primary (the primary spin posterior rails strongly against the high-spin prior bound) with most of the primary spin in the orbital plane.
-Both signs of $A_0$ give very similar posteriors, which are also very similar to those from the GR recovery.
-For instance, the mass ratio median and $90\%$ credible interval is the same for the MDR recovery with both signs of $A_0$ and the GR recovery to the precision quoted above.
-There is also a much larger difference in the recovered SNRs for the different tests for the TIGER and FTA simulated observations than for the others---see Fig.~\ref{fig:SNR_plots_GW150914-like_larger}.
-This figure illustrates that the MDR recovery of the TIGER simulated observation finds a matched filter SNR very similar to the GR recovery, as would be expected, given the similarity of the posteriors for other parameters.
+For the modified EOB simulated observation, all the tests recover a strong GR deviation except for the residuals and TIGER $\beta_2$ tests.
+The TIGER and FTA $\varphi_4$ tests exclude GR at the $99\%$ credible level or higher, but recover a value of $\delta\hat{\varphi}_4$ that is much smaller than the true value of $\sim -14$.
+This is not surprising: These tests are only varying a single PN coefficient, while the simulated observation also has all $3$PN and higher coefficients modified and additionally modifies the merger and ringdown.
+This illustrates that these tests are not designed to measure the true PN coefficients, just to detect deviations from GR.
+The massive graviton (MDR) simulated observation is identified as a GR violation at the $90\%$ credible level only with the IMR consistency test, TIGER $\beta_2$, and MDR analyses.